Prepare for sleep with Yin Yoga

 This gentle practice helps shift your nervous system into the parasympathetic state—the “Yin” side of being—setting the stage for deep, restorative rest.

 The poses chosen will work predominantly on the energetic channels of the Heart, Liver and Kidney organ systems, nourishing these systems will positively influence our ability to fall asleep and stay asleep.
-We encourage the scattered energy to settle away from the mind into the body and heart space and feed the grounding energy of the water element.
+I try to encourage any scattered energy to settle back into the body and heart space and feed the grounding energy of the water element.

 Enhancing Relaxation with Acupressure